Cardinals vs. Twins Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Nolan Arenado and others are available when the Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Wednesday (at 7:45 PM ET).
+Bookmakers have set player props for Carlos Correa, Nolan Arenado and others when the Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Thursday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!